Wire Antenna Winder – Works Well With Thin Wire

 Years ago chalk reels took lots of turns to get the string back into the box.
 New chalk reels are geared so the string is sucked back into the winder like a kid slurps spaghetti into his mouth at the dinner table.

-My Irwin Speedline chalk reel has a 3:1 gear ratio that allows me to retrieve 60 feet of 26-gauge teflon coated stranded wire back into the box in three or four seconds.
+My Irwin Speedline chalk reel has a 3:1 gear ratio that allows me to retrieve 60 feet of 26-gauge Teflon coated stranded wire back into the box in three or four seconds.
 This chalk reel is made from plastic and it’s very lightweight.
+CLICK or TAP HERE to order the same wire I used.

 How Much Wire Will the Reel Hold?